franciscop/react-test/readme.md

 npm run test
 ```

+You can find more sample tests on the [Contributing Guide](./Contributing.md).

 ### Basics of testing

 React applications are divided in components, and these components can be tested either individually or in group.
 Self-contained components are easier to test, document and debug.